Home Report a Problem Pollution Journal Sewers & Drains Farmland

 • And of course, many members of the public are involved.
 How to Help

-• United Utilities make small grants to community groups working on improving river quality.
+• United Utilities are offering grants up to £2,500 to community groups working on improving river quality.
 Details

 Pollution Reporting